Posts Tagged ‘Alternate History’

 “We’ll see how we feel tomorrow.”
 George said.

 It was eerily quiet in the rental car as it rode by the empty fields.
 Henry didn’t even turn the radio on.
-George stared blankly out the window; he didn’t dare touch the dial.
-As they approached what few lights shined in the town ahead, he finally looked at his father and said “We ought to go to the cemetery tomorrow.
+George stared blankly out the window; not daring to touch the dial.
+As they approached what few lights shined in the town ahead, he finally looked at his father and said, “We ought to go to the cemetery tomorrow.”
 His father remained silent.
 “Well don’t you want to know what he wanted to show us?”
-There was no answer as George turned and looked back out the window just in time to watch the sign for their hotel pass by.
-Continuing down the road, looked back at his father, who was eyeing a neon sign down the street.
+There was still no answer as George turned and looked back out the window just in time to watch the sign for their hotel pass by.
+Continuing down the road, George looked back at his father, who was eyeing a neon sign down the street.
 “Dad, where are we going?”

 Part Thirteen: Mother